Sonny Assu: 1UP

 Surrey Art Gallery Presents Publication

-For an in-depth analysis of 1UP, read our free online publication.
+For an essay by Ellyn Walker about 1UP, read our online publication.

-This text is part of the Surrey Art Gallery Presents series, which commissions critical theorists, writers, curators and essayists to discuss selected artworks exhibited by the Surrey Art Gallery.
+This essay is part of the Surrey Art Gallery Presents series, which commissions critical theorists, writers, curators, and essayists to discuss selected artworks exhibited by the Surrey Art Gallery.